wavefrontHQ/help/onboarding/dashboards.md

-Wavefront's charts and dashboards enable the real-time insight that helps you perform meaningful analysis and make data-driven decisions.
-In addition to displaying your data in standard line, point, and stacked area charts, you can
+Wavefront's charts and dashboards enable real-time insight that helps you perform meaningful analysis and make data-driven decisions.

-- Explore correlations with scatter plots
-- Highlight critical metrics with sparklines
-- Use Markdown charts to integrate operational analysis and run book procedures

-Both charts and dashboards support:

-- Time scale quick select and zoom in and out
-- Isolating sources and series
-- Displaying events

 To get you started, Wavefront includes pre-built charts and dashboards for Amazon Web Services, container technologies, and standard collector agents.